Resources mentioned in this episode:

 To give you a little bit of insight, the suggestions in the book are based on what Ann calls The Braided Thread: Differentiation, Conversation, and Connection.

 So, like always, I can’t do these books justice in a podcast.
 I encourage you to go straight to the source and read the book for yourself.
 We have a lot out there on how to help our struggling learners but if you need some guidance on how to help your students who are more advanced then please go get this book.
-Head over to buildmathminds.com/24 for the link to the book to help you like my Camden.
+Head over to buildmathminds.com/24 for the link to the book to help you with kids like my Camden.

 And thank you for the work you do out there to help all your students.
 You have such a varied classroom of students and I know it’s difficult to meet the needs of all of them.
 So I hope through this podcast and the books and articles I recommend it gives you some insights to help the varied abilities of all the students in your classroom.